bryanbraun/music-box-fun/docs/deploys.md

 Deploys are optimized for simplicity, with the assumption that I'll always be deploying to a single server from my personal machine.

-We use docker-context to simplify this process, as described in [rhis blog post](https://www.docker.com/blog/how-to-deploy-on-remote-docker-hosts-with-docker-compose/).
+We use docker-context to simplify this process, as described in [this blog post](https://www.docker.com/blog/how-to-deploy-on-remote-docker-hosts-with-docker-compose/).

 ## First time setup for deploys